sf-wdi-21/EJS/README.md

 ###An example app using EJS (and an underscore template).
 <br>
-We're going to be doing two lessons in one: EJS and also a little bit about git branches.
-Being the responsible developer you are, you've made a github repo of your work and are pushing to it regularly.
-We will be making a new branch for EJS and at the end of the lesson we will add/commit and push that branch to your repo.
-From there we can merge to the master branch and hopefully not have any merge conflicts (but if we do, we'll resolve them).
+We're going to be doing two lessons in one: one about EJS and the other focusing on git branches.
+Being the responsible developer you are, you've already made a github repo of your work and are pushing to it regularly.
+We will be making a new branch for EJS, and at the end of the lesson, we will add/commit and push that branch to your repo.
+From there we can merge to the master branch and hopefully not have any merge conflicts (but if we do, we'll resolve them along the way).

 **Steps**
 * In your terminal type `git checkout -b ejs` to make and checkout a new git branch